Rotary snowplow: History

-The rotary was invented in Toronto, Canada, by dentist J.W.
-Elliot in 1869.
+The rotary was invented in Toronto, Canada, by dentist J. W. Elliot in 1869.
 He never built a working model or prototype.
 Orange Jull of Orangeville, Ontario, expanded on Elliot's design, building working models he tested with sand.
-During the winter of 1883–84, Jull contracted with the Leslie Brothers of Toronto to build a full-size prototype that proved successful.
+During the winter of 1883–1884, Jull contracted with the Leslie Brothers of Toronto to build a full-size prototype that proved successful.
 Jull later sold his design rights to Leslie Brothers, who formed the Rotary Steam Shovel Manufacturing Company in Paterson, New Jersey.
 Leslie Brothers contracted with Cooke Locomotive & Machine Works in Paterson to do the actual construction.

 Another inventor is said to be Colonel Lewis P. Campbell.
-He is listed in US patent 1848554 (filed in 1929).
+He is listed in US patent 1848554, filed in 1929.

 Operation

-Wedge snowplows were the traditional mechanized method of clearing snow from railroad tracks.
+Wedge snowplows were the traditional mechanized method of clearing snow from railway tracks.
 These pushed snow off the tracks, deflecting it to the side.
 Deeper drifts cannot easily be cleared by this method; there is simply too much snow to be moved.
 For this purpose, the rotary snowplow was devised.